BirjuVachhani/target_mate/README.md

 ## How to get API key from Toggl Track

-You can navigate to your [profile](https://track.toggl.com/profile) on Toggl Track to get your access token.
+You can navigate to your [profile](https://track.toggl.com/profile) on [Toggl Track][toggl] to get your access token.
 Make sure you're logged in!

 ![api_key](.github/assets/api_key.png)